AK-Saigyouji/Procedural-Cave-Generator/README.md

 ![Enclosed cave](http://i.imgur.com/GS2n1Nu.jpg)

 Note: The textures themselves are from an excellent free asset pack called [Natural Tiling Textures](https://www.assetstore.unity3d.com/en/#!/content/35173) by Terramorph Workshop.

+The generator makes use of several systems:

+The Module system is an extension of ScriptableObject with improved support for composition.

+The Map Generation system provides a wealth of functionality for generating modules capable of producing 2D grids of binary tiles (floors and walls) called Maps: a visual editor for stitching together other modules to produce composite modules; support for converting between maps and textures, allowing maps to be produced in seconds in any paint program; and a highly optimized library of algorithms for generating maps.

+The Mesh Generation system converts 2D grids (in particular, Maps) into 3D meshes.
+The heart of this process is the Marching Squares algorithm.

+Finally, the Cave Generation system ties everything together to produce 3D terrain from scratch, relying heavily on modules to make it easy to swap functionality in and out and to author custom modules without touching a line of the original source code.

 ## 1. Overview of contents